Welcome to the IETF Online! We have several of events designed to introduce and integrate IETF newcomers to the community. Dive in and have fun!

 The IETF Guides (formerly known as IETF Mentoring) program helps bring experienced IETF participants with newcomers in order to aid their integration into the IETF community through advice, help, and collected wisdom.
 For more information on the program see the IETF Guide page or sign-up.

-The IETF Newcomers’ Coffee Breaks are 20-minute gatherings where you can quickly meet other newcomers and experienced IETFers.
+The IETF Newcomers Ask Me Anything (AMA) are 20-minute gatherings where you can quickly meet other newcomers and experienced IETFers.
 Share thoughts on how your week is going or ask any questions that you might have.
 Coffee breaks will take place in the IETF 110 Gather space.

 A wonderful resource for understanding how the IETF operates and its culture is the Tao of the IETF, A Novice's Guide to the Internet Engineering Task Force.
 It is highly recommended reading for new IETF participants.